 Next, students will learn about force, speed, and friction.
 Many things that move around cannot move on their own.
 The push or pull required to move these objects is called force.
 Force is necessary to get something to move.
 For example, people have to use their muscles to help them move from place to place.
 Something like a door or wagon must be pushed or pulled to make them move.
 Otherwise, they would stay in the same place.

 Along with motion comes the concept of speed.
 Speed refers to how fast or slow an object moves.
 While some things are easy to push or pull, there are times when doing so can be rather difficult.
 This is because of friction.
 Friction is a force that acts on another force to slow it down or cause it to stop.

 When riding a bike, for instance, a person has to pedal to cause the wheels to turn so they can ride down a sidewalk or road.
 If the person stops pedaling, however, the tires will move more and more slowly until they eventually stop completely.
 This is because of the friction between the tires and the surface below them, such as concrete.
 As the tires rub against the concrete, friction slows the movement until it stops entirely.

 Newton’s Three Laws of Motion

 A mathematician named Isaac Newton observed an apple falling from a tree to the ground.
-He figured out that the force that caused the apple to fall related to the reasons for the motion of the moon and the planets.
-In 1687, he published three basic concepts called the laws of motion that describe how force and motion work.
+He figured out that the force that caused the apple to fall was related to the reasons for the motion of the moon and the planets.
+In 1687, he published three basic concepts, called the laws of motion, that delineate how force and motion work.

 The first law essentially states that a body in motion tends to remain in motion, and a body at rest tends to remain at rest, unless acted upon by an outside force.
 This means that if something is moving, it will keep moving unless something else stops it.
 And if something is not moving, it will continue to not move unless something forces it to.